 A word about grade levels and learning styles

 All of Blackbird and Company curricular materials are designed with the student and teacher in mind.
-Whether you are in a traditional classroom or a homeschool, if you are in independent study or if you need accommodations for unique learning styles or special needs, our materials are adaptable with differentiation built in to honor your student’s learning style, as well as your teaching style.
+Whether you are in a traditional classroom, a homeschool, an independent study, or if you need accommodations for unique learning styles, our materials are adaptable with differentiation built in to honor your student’s learning style, as well as your teaching style.

 Note: Your items may differ slightly from the images shown.

 Please contact us if you need individual guides for additional students.